Which business valuation methods are best?

 Asset based valuation methods focus on establishing the value of the business based on a proven, optimized asset base.
 Often, business goodwill is a large part of business value, especially for businesses in the service industry.
 Yet it takes time to build goodwill in a business.

 Established firms that tend to generate reliable, steady income streams are very desirable.
-As a result, they are frequent acquisition targets.
-This gives you plenty of business sale comparables data to make an accurate business market value assessment.
+As a result, sales of such businesses abound.
+And this gives you plenty of business sale comparable data to make an accurate market value assessment.

-Direct capitalization methods, such as the Multiple of Discretionary Earnings method, are an excellent choice for valuing companies with stable, recurring earnings.
+Direct capitalization methods, such as the Capitalized Earnings and Multiple of Discretionary Earnings method, are an excellent choice for valuing companies with stable, recurring earnings.

 Steady earnings tend to be associated with a large, loyal customer base.
-The business becomes an institution in its market place which creates considerable goodwill.
-You can use the famous Treasury Method to calculate the value of business goodwill and total company value.
+This makes the business an institution in its market place which creates considerable goodwill.
+So you can use the famous Treasury Method to calculate the value of business goodwill and total company value.

 Valuing an owner-operator managed small business

-If your business operates in the service, retail or wholesale industries, comparable business sales abound for small, successful companies.
-Market based business valuation methods work very well in valuing such firms.
+If your business operates in the service, retail or wholesale industries, comparable business sales of small, successful companies are common.
+As a result, market based business valuation methods work very well for valuing such firms.

-The Multiple of Discretionary Earnings method is a very common choice under the income approach.
-In addition to the business earnings, the method lets you determine the business value based on a number of financial, operational and lifestyle factors.
+The Multiple of Discretionary Earnings method is a good choice here.
+Why?
+Because you can figure out the business value based on a number of financial, operational and lifestyle factors, not just earnings.

 Professional practice valuation

 Professional practices are a special type of service firms.
-Perhaps the biggest difference is that they tend to create considerable business goodwill.
-If you need to appraise a medical or dental practice or an accounting firm, the Capitalized Excess Earnings method should be high on your list.
+Most importantly, they tend to create a lot of business goodwill.
+So if you need to appraise a medical or dental practice or an accounting firm, the Capitalized Excess Earnings method should be high on your list.